MartinTichovsky/proxy-object-path/README.md

 Because `fullObjectPath(exampleProxy.username)` will be checked by typescript and you can't make a mistake in the name "username".

-**Note:** This is very dummy example, of course nobody will do such thinks like above, but the major think is an idea, when you have some components, functions or whatever, what receives a name and by this name will pass a value to your existing object, is better to have full control.
+**Note:** This is a very dumb example.
+Of course, nobody is going to approach this problem like above, the major thing is the idea, that when some components, functions or whatever receive a name and by this name pass a value to your existing object, it gives you full control, which is better.

 ## Usage